OUR 2019 SCHOOL BUILD

 "One study after another has shown that educating girls is one of the most effective ways to fight poverty.
 Schooling is often a precondition for girls and women to stand up against injustice, and for women to be integrated into the economy.
 Until women are numerate and literate, it is difficult for them to start businesses or contribute meaningfully to their economies."
 Half the Sky pg.
 168

 HOW CAN YOU GET INVOLVED?

 Our Panhellenic council has a very active Circle of sisterhood committee, who takes primary responsibility over the fundraising efforts of our council.
 The committee is comprised of women from every chapter and age level.
-If you want to be a part of the committee, reach out to our Vice President of Community Engagement, Callie Crider, at email@example.com!
+If you want to be a part of the committee, reach out to our Vice President of Community Engagement, Maggie Pope, at email@example.com!